Corporate Sustainability Due Diligence Directive (CSDDD)

 What is the Corporate Sustainability Due Diligence Directive (CSDDD)?

-The Corporate Sustainability Due Diligence Directive (CSDDD, also known as CS3D) is a European supply chain law that was adopted in summer 2024.
-The CSDDD obliges companies to consider their impact on human rights and the environment in their supply and value chains.
+The Corporate Sustainability Due Diligence Directive (CSDDD, also CS3D) is a European supply chain law that was adopted in summer 2024.
+The CSDDD requires companies to consider their impacts on human rights and the environment in their supply and value chains.

 The directive is part of the EU's comprehensive plan to promote sustainability, which also includes the Corporate Sustainability Reporting Directive (CSRD) and the EU Taxonomy Regulation.